Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 Use `Array.map()` to transform the `category` array into an array of JSX/Components You can import categories into any module with `import { namesAndCategories } from './data'`

-When you're done is might look like:
+When you're done it might look like this:

 ![ass-2-ch-8.png](ass-2-ch-8.png)